 While working as the pastry chef at the Appledore Island summer resort off the coast of Maine and New Hampshire, she met artist and poet Celia Thaxter and her circle of creative friends, including Harriet Beecher Stowe.
 She enrolled in the Normal School of the Maine Central Institute in Pittsfield in 1871, at the age of 28, and completed her teacher training in two years.
 Miss Parloa next took a teaching position in Mandarin, Florida, where Harriet Beecher Stowe wintered, and remained there for five winter seasons.

 In 1872 she published her first work, The Appledore Cook Book.
 Its recipe for tomato chowder may be the first tomato soup recipe!
-This is the earliest of all the books authored by Parloa.
-She left six of these books to the Bethel Public Library and they are still on our shelves as part of the Library’s Local History collection.
+She left six of her books to the Bethel Public Library and they are still on our shelves as part of the Library’s Local History collection.

 Maria Parloa gave her first public lecture on cooking in the summer of 1876 in New London, Connecticut to raise money for a Sunday school organ.
 Its success helped launch Parloa’s career as a culinary instructor.
 In the spring of 1877 she gave several popular lectures in Boston, and opened a cooking school there the following fall.
 Her lectures included courses in sick-room cookery to Harvard medical students.
 More teaching opportunities followed, at private schools as well as charitable schools for the poor.